calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 ## How it works

-The Dickinson climate classification is a new climate classification system inspired by the Köppen system, developed and maintained by Caleb Dickinson.
+The Dickinson climate classification is taxonomic and analytical tool for comparing climate regimes across present-day climates, paleoclimates, and future warming scenarios.
+It aims to be a partition of all ecologically relevant climatic states.

 This system is particularly suited for identifying emergent climates with no modern analogues and situating Earth’s climates within a broader, formally defined climate state space.